block-hczhai/block2-preview/docs/source/user/dmrg-scf.rst

 .. note ::

-    Due to limitations in ``pyscf/UCASCI``, currently the point group symmetry is not supported in UCASSCF/UCASCI. ``pyscf/avas`` does not support creating active space with unrestricted orbtials so here we did not use ``avas``.
+    Due to limitations in ``pyscf/UCASCI``, currently the point group symmetry is not supported in UCASSCF/UCASCI with DMRG solver.
+    ``pyscf/avas`` does not support creating active space with unrestricted orbtials so here we did not use ``avas``.
 The above example will not work with ``StackBlock`` (the compatibility with ``StackBlock`` will be considered in future).